AdobeDocs/audience-manager.de-DE/help/using/features/addressable-audiences.md

 # Addressable Audience {#addressable-audiences}

-Eine Übersicht über die Funktion &quot;Addressable Audience&quot; und Anwendungsfälle.
+Eine Übersicht über die Funktion "Addressable Audience" und Anwendungsfälle.

-## Was ist eine Addressable Audience? {#addressable-audience-description}
+## What is an Addressable Audience? {#addressable-audience-description}

-Die [!UICONTROL Addressable Audiences] Funktion zeigt Ihnen die Überlappung zwischen den Zielgruppen, die Sie über alle Ihre Eigenschaften hinweg sehen, wo [!DNL Audience Manager] Daten und Ihr ausgewählte Ziel erfasst werden.
+The [!UICONTROL Addressable Audiences] feature shows you the overlap between the audiences you see across all of your properties where [!DNL Audience Manager] collects data and your selected destination.
 Um dieses Konzept zu verstehen, sehen Sie sich die unten stehende Abbildung an.
 Die Überlappung zwischen den einzelnen Kreisen stellt die unterschiedlichen Typen an adressierbaren Zielgruppen dar.

 ![](assets/addressableAudienceVenn.png)